amorphic/tosr0x/README.md

 Projects
 ----------------------

-This module will form the basis of my forthcoming Python-based temperature controller, [braubuddy](https://github.com/jstewart101/braubuddy).
+This module will form the basis of my forthcoming thermostat framework, [braubuddy](https://github.com/amorphic/braubuddy).

-If you use this module in an interesting project please let me know and I'll add a link here.